yevhen/Nake/README.md

 ## Samples and Documentation

 Have a look at [Nake.csx](https://github.com/yevhen/Nake/blob/dev/Nake.csx) or [Publish.csx](https://github.com/yevhen/Nake/blob/dev/Publish.csx).
 Those are the Nake files used to build and publish Nake itself (ye, we're eating our own dog food).
 Also, additional samples can be contributed to samples [repository](https://github.com/yevhen/Nake-samples).
-Detailed documentation (soon) can be found on [wiki](https://github.com/yevhen/Nake/wiki).

 ## Community